 “You are becoming a good man Jesus!”
 Poncho hugged his son.
 After the prayer with God, Jesus took them home to the town square.

 Everybody was there.
 Gloria had informed the town that Jesus was to receive the black lanyard.
-Maria got the honors of placing it around Jesus’s neck.
-Afterwards, the consensus was let’s play baseball.
+Maria got the honors for placing it around Jesus’s neck.
+Afterward, the consensus was let’s play baseball.